 A study done in Massachusetts exemplifies this trend, using information from land valuation and municipal plans dating from 1730s through to the 1830s when agricultural development here was at its greatest, then continuing to satellite images.
 If you use the internet to examine a satellite mapping of Earth, search for Petersham, Massachusetts, USA.
 Zoom down close enough to see the broad-leaf maples and oaks.
 One hundred years ago most of what you will see there was open farmland, with scattered stands of remaining original woodland.
 Now it is difficult in many areas to make out the new residential houses, isolated by long driveways.
 They are hidden amongst wide areas of thick broad-leaf forest, with small lakes that look good for fishing.
-The woods and forests here appear natural: the reforestation has been mostly by self-seeding, not as regeneration plantings.
+Forests here appear natural: the reforestation has been mostly by self-seeding.
 However, they have little resemblance to what was there before colonial farmers started work on the trees.
-The new assemblage of tree and shrub species differs significantly from the original woodlands.
-The same story is repeated over many areas of North America and Europe.